ujwal47-halcyon/Cyber-Security-learning/05-Web-Security/Enumeration-Mindset.md

   lead to completely different approaches

-A good enumeration phase makes everything after it easier. a bad one wastes hours chasing things that dont exist.
+A good enumeration phase makes everything after it easier. a bad one wastes hours chasing things that dont exist

 ---